jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 All analysis and figure generation for HUMAnN2 data can be found in the R markdown document here `02-scripts.backup/144-imv-oral_evolution_humann2_fxn_cleaned.Rmd`.

+We used pathway abundance data to perform PCAs, wich were plotted to visualize the relationships between samples and controls, as well as within and between samples.
 ![HUMAnN2 PCAs](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R41_SM1_supplemental_humann2_pcas.png)
 **Figure R41 | Principal components analysis of pathway abundances identified by HUMAnN2.** PCA of pathway abundances with **a** all samples and controls, **b** outlier samples removed, **c** only plaque and calculus samples, **d** only calculus samples.
 Outliers were determined for pathway abundances based on plotting with the controls samples (not plaque) in panel A.

+The differences in the number of assignments to UniRef90 categories, KEGG orthologs, and KEGG carbohydrate orthologs between sample groups were explored.
 ![HUMAnN2 read assignments](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R42_SM2_supplemental_humann2_pct_assigned.png)
 **Figure R42 | HUMAnN2 read assignment statistics.** All graphs have outlier samples removed. **a** Percent of reads assigned to a UniRef90 protein, outlier samples removed. **b** Proportion of UniRef90 assignments that grouped to KEGG orthologs. **c** The total number of KEGG orthologs in any of the 15 KEGG Carbohydrate pathways in each sample. **d** Abundance of KEGG orthologs in any of the 15 KEGG Carbohydrate pathways in each sample. * P < 0.05, ** P < 0.01, *** P<0.001.

+We used KEGG ortholog abundance data to perform PCAs, wich were plotted to visualize the relationships between samples and controls, as well as within and between samples.
 ![HUMAnN2 KEGG Ortholog PCAs](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R43_SM3_supplemental_humann2_pcas_KOs.png)
 **Figure R43 | Principal components analysis of KEGG orthologs separates host genera.** PCA of pathway abundances with **a** all samples and controls, **b** outlier samples removed, **c** only plaque and calculus samples, **d** only calculus samples.
 Outliers were determined for pathway abundances based on plotting with the controls samples (not plaque) in panel A.

+Biplots were used to visualize the KEGG orthologs with strongest loadings in PC1 and PC2, to understand what drives separation of sample groups.
 ![HUMAnN2 KEGG Ortholog PCA biplots](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R44_SM4_supplemental_humann2_KOs_biplots.png)
 **Figure R44 | PCA biplots with the KEGG orthologs (Figure R39/SM3D above) with the top 10 strongest positive and negative loadings on PC1 and PC2.** **a** Top loadings of PC1 with all _Homo_ samples. **b** Top loadings of PC1 without modern _Homo_ samples. **c** Top loadings of PC2 with all _Homo_ samples. **d** Top loadings of PC2 without modern _Homo_ samples.
 Note in panels b and d (without modern _Homo_ samples) that the y-axis has been reversed to maintain orientation with the other PCAs.

+The abundance of each of the orthologs plotted in the biplots above were visualized in heat maps to visualize the difference between host groups, including modern _Homo_.
 ![HUMAnN2 heat maps including modern humans](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R45_SM5_supplemental_humann2_KO_heatmaps.png)
 **Figure R45 | Heat maps showing the centered log ratio-transformed abundance of the top 10 proteins with strongest loadings from the PCA including modern _Homo_.** Host genus is indicated by the colored bars to the right, where blue is _Alouatta_, purple is _Gorilla_, green is _Pan_, and orange is _Homo_.
 Symbols in _Homo_ indicate different groups, where triangle pointed up is Neanderthal, square is pre-agricultural human, circle is pre-antibiotic human, and triangle pointed down is modern day human. **a** PC1 positive top 10 KEGG orthologs with strongest loadings. **b** PC1 negative top 10 KEGG orthologs with strongest loadings. **c** PC2 positive top 10 KEGG orthologs with strongest loadings. **d** PC2 negative top 10 KEGG orthologs with strongest loadings.

+The abundance of each of the orthologs plotted in the biplots above were visualized in heat maps to visualize the difference between host groups, excluding modern _Homo_.
 ![HUMAnN2 heat maps excluding modern humans](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R46_SM6_supplemental_humann2_KO_nomod_heatmaps.png)
 **Figure R46 | Heat maps showing the centered log ratio-transformed abundance of the top 10 proteins with strongest loadings from the PCA excluding modern _Homo_.** Host genus is indicated by the colored bars to the right, where blue is _Alouatta_, purple is _Gorilla_, green is _Pan_, and orange is _Homo_.
 Symbols in _Homo_ indicate different groups, where triangle pointed up is Neanderthal, square is pre-agricultural human, and circle is pre-antibiotic human. **a** PC1 positive top 10 KEGG orthologs with strongest loadings. **b** PC1 negative top 10 KEGG orthologs with strongest loadings. **c** PC2 positive top 10 KEGG orthologs with strongest loadings. **d** PC2 negative top 10 KEGG orthologs with strongest loadings.

+We looked at whether specific species contributed the orthologs with strongest loadings in the biplots above to look for host-specific species contributions to orthologs.
+First we looked at the orthologs in strongest positive loadings in PC1.
 ![HUMAnN2 PC1 positive ortholog barplots](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R47_SM7_supplemental_humann2_KO_bars_PC1_pws.png)
 **Figure R47 | Microbial genus contributions to KOs with the strongest positive loadings in PC1.** Bar graphs of the genera, summed from species, that contribute >12% to the KEGG orthologs with strongest positive loadings in PC1: **a** Including modern _Homo_ samples, grouped by KEGG ortholog, **b** Including modern _Homo_ samples, grouped by host genus, **c** Excluding modern _Homo_ samples, grouped by KEGG ortholog, and **d** Excluding modern _Homo_ samples, grouped by host genus.
 All genera that individually contributed <12% are grouped together as g__Other.

+We looked at whether specific species contributed the orthologs with strongest loadings in the biplots above to look for host-specific species contributions to orthologs.
+Then we looked at the orthologs in strongest negative loadings in PC1.
 ![HUMAnN2 PC1 negative ortholog barplots](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R48_SM8_supplemental_humann2_KO_bars_PC1_neg.png)
 **Figure R48 | Microbial genus contributions to KOs with the strongest negative loadings in PC1.** Bar graphs of the genera, summed from species, that contribute >12% to the KEGG orthologs with strongest negative loadings in PC1: **a** Including modern _Homo_ samples, grouped by KEGG ortholog, **b** Including modern _Homo_ samples, grouped by host genus, **c** Excluding modern _Homo_ samples, grouped by KEGG ortholog, and **d** Excluding modern _Homo_ samples, grouped by host genus.
 All genera that individually contributed <12% are grouped together as g__Other.

+We looked at whether specific species contributed the orthologs with strongest loadings in the biplots above to look for host-specific species contributions to orthologs.
+Then we looked at the orthologs in strongest positive loadings in PC2.
 ![HUMAnN2 PC2 positive ortholog barplots](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R49_SM9_supplemental_humann2_KO_bars_PC2_pws.png)
 **Figure R49 | Microbial genus contributions to KOs with the strongest loadings in PC2 characterizing _Pan/Gorilla/Alouatta_.** Bar graphs of the genera, summed from species, which contribute >12% to the KEGG orthologs with strongest positive loadings in PC2: **a** Including modern _Homo_, grouped by KEGG ortholog, **b** Including modern _Homo_, grouped by host genus, **c** and the strongest negative loadings in PC2 excluding modern _Homo_, grouped by KEGG ortholog, and **d** Excluding modern _Homo_, grouped by host genus.
 All genera that individually contributed <12% are grouped together as g__Other.

+We looked at whether specific species contributed the orthologs with strongest loadings in the biplots above to look for host-specific species contributions to orthologs.
+Last we looked at the orthologs in strongest negative loadings in PC2.
 ![HUMAnN2 PC2 negative ortholog biplots](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R50_SM10_supplemental_humann2_KO_bars_PC2_neg.png)
 **Figure R50 | Microbial genus contributions to KOs with the strongest negative loadings in PC2.** Bar graphs of the genera, summed from species, that contribute >12% to the KEGG orthologs with strongest negative loadings in PC2 **a** Including modern _Homo_, grouped by KEGG ortholog, **b** Including modern _Homo_, grouped by host genus, **c** Excluding modern _Homo_, grouped by KEGG ortholog, and **d** Excluding modern _Homo_, grouped by host genus.
 All genera that individually contributed <12% are grouped together as g__Other.

+Lastly, we looked at whether KEGG orthologs in specific metabolic pathways were as distinct between host groups as all KEGG orthologs combined, by performing and plotting PCAs with KEGG orthologs from only the Carbohydrate, Amino acid, and Lipid metabolic pathways.
 ![HUMAnN2 KEGG ortholog major biomolecule PCAs](05-images/Figure_R41-R51-SM_R52-R61-SN_Functional_analyses/R41-R51_SM_humann2/R41-R51_SM_Composite_figures/R51_SM11_suplemental_humann2_pcas_KO_categories.png)
 **Figure R51 | PCAs using KEGG orthologs belonging to specific metabolic pathway categories.** KEGG orthologs in pathways that process major biomolecules all separate samples by host genus in a pattern similar to that seen in taxonomy, metabolic pathways, and all KEGG orthologs. **a** All KEGG orthologs in the Carbohydrate metabolism pathways. **b** All KEGG orthologs in the Amino acid metabolism pathways. **c** All KEGG orthologs in the Lipid metabolism pathways.